 LIS graduate-level course with University of Illinois

-FTRF is pleased to announce our continued collaboration with the Graduate School of Library and Information Science at the University of Illinois at Urbana-Champaign for a course on "Intellectual Freedom and Censorship" during the 2015 fall term (August 24-October 9).
+FTRF continues its collaboration with the Graduate School of Library and Information Science at the University of Illinois at Urbana-Champaign for a course on "Intellectual Freedom and Censorship" during the 2015 fall term (August 24-October 9).
 The course will be taught by Professor Emily Knox.

 Those at Illinois and other institutions in the WISE consortium (www.wiseeducation.org) are able to register via the WISE system.
 For those at non-WISE institutions, please contact Linda Smith at GSLIS, (217) 333-7742 or email@example.com.